andrewheberle/onms-grpc-receiver/README.md

 ## Alertmanager Integration

-There is a basic implementation of sending data to an upstream Alertmanager instance.
+There is a basic implementation of sending data to an upstream Alertmanager instance/cluster.

 This process sends a batch of alerts as they come in.